biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 1. Authors have to submit some information twice - particularly author names - which is prone to mistakes (missing authors, misspellings)
 1. In previous biohackathons we engineered a metadata graph that exports publications and their authors.
 Updating this graph includes some manual steps and that causes significant delays in updating the graph
-1. When authors submit a zip file we have to contact the authors for all relevant metadata
+1. When authors choose to submit a zip file we have to contact the authors for all relevant metadata
-1. The current system can not include code+data with the submission
+1. The current system can not include accompanying code and data with the submission
-1. and the preview service has a limitation of one paper per git repository
+1. The preview service has a limitation of one paper per git repository --- this often confuses authors

 We identified these challenges and decided we need to automate more and work on the mechanism of submitting and generating publications and their metadata.
 In this biohackathon, in addition to fixing bugs and helping other groups format their biohackathon publications, we visited OSF, Zenodo, and OpenCitations APIs and RDF, wrote proof-of-concept code, and this resulted in a new road map for BioHackrXiv.